cellux/rpi-buildroot/README.md

 * `output/images/bootfs.tar.gz`
 * `output/images/rootfs.tar.gz`

-This first one should be extracted to the first (FAT32) partition of the SD card, the second to the root partition (wherever it is).
+The first one should be extracted to the first (FAT32) partition of the SD card, the second one to the root partition (wherever it is).